ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 Parameter
     (optional) A parameter which will be associated with incoming calls matched by this rule.
 This parameter can be used in the following cases:

-    - the value of the parameter can be retrieved in a connection script via the '&1' variable (see “Connection – Disconnection Scripts”, page 95)
+    - the value of the parameter can be retrieved in a connection script via the '&1' variable (see “Connection – Disconnection Scripts”)
     - For an XOT line: the parameter can specify the LU name for an incoming PCNE call.
 The terminals on the AntiPCNE line to which the call is routed must be defined in a logical pool (see “Terminals on an AntiPCNE line”)
     - For an HTTP line: the parameter can specify the LU name to be used as the VTAM relay for an incoming HTTP call.
 The relay terminals on the HTTP line must be defined in a logical pool (see “Terminals on an HTTP line”).